Tuesday, September 5, 2023

 For the design of the Trible Library, Trible showed prospective architects an image of St. Peter's Basilica in Rome to inspire what he was going for in "dignity in architecture."[64]

 The flying eagle sculpture in front of Potomac Hall was placed on a fully marble plinth.
-At some point, the marble started to crack under the statue's weight, and straps had to be put around the marble to keep it together.
+At some point, the marble started to crack under the statue's weight, and straps had to be wrapped around the marble to keep it together.
 In 2011, the statue received a new marble plinth, this time with the core of a steel beam to support the statue's weight.

 Potomac Hall Eagle sculpture, 2010